park-holidays-uk/pagebuilder/README.md

 ## TODOS

-* Remove fields 'css_base64' and 'gjs_components' from table 'pagebuilder_blocks' and take out and related code.
+* Modulerise CSS and JavaScript.
 * Add support for SRCSET on images - *Once blocks with images have been added*
 * Add notifications on user and system events.
 * Add filtering options to Asset modal for media library.
+* Add authentication to restrict access.
+* Fix default values for traits on Dynamic Blocks.

 ## Known Issues

 * Error installing package into a Laravel project. - *Could not find package vendor/package at any version for your minimum-stability (stable).*
-* The GrapesJS property stylable can be either true, false or an array for which an empty array is equivilant to false but when using traits, the checkbox recognises empty array as true and as such displays incorrectly.
+* The GrapesJS property stylable can be either true, false or an array, for which an empty array is equivilant to false but when using traits, the checkbox recognises empty array as true and as such displays incorrectly.
 * Mysterious glyph appearing in price point on advert-promo-three block.
 * Once href set on Links, clicking them redirects canvas to the url.